mschmidtkorth/logseq-msk-docs/pages/Queries.Advanced Queries.Tutorial.md

 	  		[(= "example" ?t)]]}
 	  	#+END_QUERY
 	  	```
-	- There can be multiple `block/properties` to one block, so we have to `get` the one we want, in this case `type`.
+	- There can be multiple `block/properties` for one block, so we have to `get` the one we want, in this case `type`.
 This can be any word added as a property to a page
 	-
 	  #+BEGIN_QUERY
 	  {:title "My examples"